FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Not commonly seen in practice.

 ## Example Search

 {::comment}

-    [MB107]: We may move this section to an appendix
+    MB107: We may move this section to an appendix

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: TODO.
+    MK: TODO.
 Move to Appendix A, before the pseudocode Appendices.
           Keeping it here for now to finish editing with clean change tracking in gerrit.